peteroupc/colorpicker/README.md

 ## Available Functions

-setColorPicker(_input_, _usealpha_, _info_) - sets up a color picker for the given textbox.
+PDColorPicker.setColorPicker(_input_, _usealpha_, _info_) - sets up a color picker for the given textbox.
 The parameters are:

 1. input - the HTML element for the input text box.
 2. usealpha - whether this color picker should use the alpha channel or not
 3. info - the color model used.
-If null, the default color model is used.
+If null, the default color model is used, which is initially `PDColorPicker.HueSatVal`.

-getDefaultColorModel() - gets the default color model used by the color picker.
+PDColorPicker.getDefaultColorModel() - gets the default color model used by the color picker.
 The model is a JavaScript object with the following keys:

 * fromrgbcolor - a function that takes an RGB color as an input and returns a converted form